Delicate Phyllo cups are sprinkled with cinnamon sugar then filled with a naturally sweet tropical fruit salsa!

 A couple of friends and I are planning a baby shower.
 I have all sorts of fun pink food ideas.
 I have baby rattle cupcakes, cookies that look like swaddled babies, tea sandwiches, and fizzy party drinks.
 I was thrilled with this task until I was asked to come up with a game.
 What?
 Don’t these people understand I DON’T DO GAMES, I DO FOOD!

 I’m not doing it.
 I’m not bringing a game.
 I’m going to bring these tropical fruit salsa cups instead.
 These will absolutely wow them all; they’ll forget all about playing and focus on eating.
 These little cups are so incredibly easy!
 I used Athens Food Mini Filo Shells as my “cup”.
 Each got a sprinkling of cinnamon sugar and then lightly baked.
 My salsa is made with mangos, kiwis, pineapple strawberries and raspberries.
-You could literally use any combination you like!
+You could literally use any combination you like (or maybe something like this Pina Colada Fruit Salad or Mango Salsa).

 The flaky, cinnamon shells are the perfect vehicle for the fruit salsa.
 They are a two-bite treat that makes any occasion special!
 Game or fruit salsa…seriously which would you choose?